rmvanhees/pynadc/README.md

-pyNADC
+pynadc
 ======

-The pyNADC package contains the following tools and python modules:
+The pynadc package contains the following tools and Python modules:

 Access to Sciamachy data-products
 ---------------------------------

 * Fast read access to Sciamachy (ENVISAT) level 0
-   The software attempt to read all data and offers convenient access to the parameter through structured Numpy arrays.
+   The software attempt to read all data and offers convenient access to the parameter through structured numpy arrays.
-   The script 'scia_lv0.py' offers a guideline of how to use the module 'pynadc.scia.lv0'.
+   The script *scia_lv0.py* offers a guideline of how to use the module *pynadc.scia.lv0*.
 Products compressed by gzip can be read directly.
 * Fast read access to Sciamachy (ENVISAT) level 1b
-   The software attempt to read all data and offers convenient access to the parameter through structured Numpy arrays.
+   The software attempt to read all data and offers convenient access to the parameter through structured numpy arrays.
    Both Science and calibration datasets can be read into memory, however, currently calibration of the science data is not included.
-   The script 'scia_lv1.py' offers a guideline of how to use the module 'pynadc.scia.lv1'.
+   The script *scia_lv1.py* offers a guideline of how to use the module *pynadc.scia.lv1*.
 Products compressed by gzip can be read directly.
-* Build a database with Sciamachy instrument settings The script 'collect_scia_states.py' can be used to build a database with all instrument configurations used during the mission of Sciamachy.
+* Build a database with Sciamachy instrument settings The script *collect_scia_states.py* can be used to build a database with all instrument configurations used during the mission of Sciamachy.
 This requires that the complete Sciamachy level 1b archive is available.
    Definitions of OCR states are not included in the level 1b products, and are